 Appointments & Referrals

 You may schedule medical appointments at Lyster Army Health Clinic by calling the Lyster Central Appointment Line at 800-261-7193 between the hours of 0700 and 1600, Monday through Friday.
-You may also use the internet and schedule appointments 24/7 by logging onto www.tricareonline.com.
-A password is required, however, it only takes a few minutes to register and get a password if you do not already have one.
+You may also use the internet and schedule appointments 24/7 by logging onto the MHS GENESIS Patient Portal at https://patientportal.mhsgenesis.health.mil.
+A CAC or DS Logon is needed to access the patient portal.